-Advanced Placement (AP) English Literature credit is assessed as English departmental credit and can be used toward your Humanities requirement.
-AP English composition credit is used as general electives and will not fulfill the Engineering 100 requirement.
+Advanced Placement (AP) English Literature credit is assessed as English departmental credit and can be used towards the Liberal Arts Courses (LACs) of the Intellectual Breadth Requirement.
 You will not receive credit for Sweetland Writing Center courses.

 Engineering 101: Introduction to Computers and Programming